 This condition may be caused by prominent bony alterations of the scapula or soft tissue growths.
 Muscle atrophy and poor scapular mechanics are the most common cause for the shoulder blade to move abnormally and rub against the chest wall, aggravating the bursa.
-This may be accentuated by activities involving repetitive motion, which cause inflammation, thickening, and scarring of the bursa.
+This may be accentuated by activities involving repetitive motion which cause inflammation, thickening and scarring of the bursa.
 Potentially, direct injury may result in bursal inflammation.
+There also is a benign soft-tissue growth called an elastofibroma that can form under the scapula and cause symptoms.